 What kinds of skills/qualities do you think you need to possess to be a community manager?

 A great community manager should be proficient in most of the social media platforms and social media management tools we’ve mentioned so far.
-He/she should have unrivaled communications skills and be likeable and organized.
-Employers also value a background in analytics even if those analytics were not directly related to social media.
+He/she should have unrivaled communications skills and be likable and organized.
+Employers also value a background in analytics even if that analytics were not directly related to social media.

 How would you handle a social media crisis?
 Yet again we have to highlight the US Airways social media crisis5 as an example of what can go wrong and how NOT to respond.

 Make sure to respond promptly.
 The longer you take, the bigger the blunder looks to the consumer.
 Make sure any apology you give is honest and sincere.
 Otherwise, followers were ripped it apart even more.
 Respond on all channels as well even if the incident only occurred on one.

 What are some of the best practices on Twitter?

 Always use hashtags and mentions!
 Doing this will mean more people see your tweets and retweet.
 Some of these people might have big followings or clout that will benefit your company.
 Twitter is a great tool for conversing with customers so make sure to reply to their tweets as much as you can.
 Use hashtags to connect the conversation with other conversations on related topics.

 Which social media brand strategy has inspired you lately and why?